McDowell Mountain Regional Park closed due to wildfire

 (Arizona Department of Forestry and Fire Management Photo)

-PHOENIX – Multiple crews responded to a wildfire near the McDowell Mountain Park Regional Park, according to the Arizona Department of Forestry and Fire Management.
+PHOENIX – Multiple crews responded to a wildfire near the McDowell Mountain Park Regional Park on Wednesday and stopped it from spreading, according to the Arizona Department of Forestry and Fire Management.

-On Wednesday afternoon, the department reported that an air attack has been ordered and Superstition Crew is working to slow the fires spread by working the fire edges.
+The McDowell Fire’s forward progress was stopped as of 5 p.m. and impacted 90 acres.
+The fire is 20% contained.

+An air attack was used over the fire but as not needed for additional fire suppression.
+Firefighters were able to address the wildfire which began to slow down and stop in several spots.

 🔥 Resources are responding to the #McDowellFire.
 Updates will be provided here once we have confirmed the information.
 Air attack has been ordered.
 Superstition Crew is working the fires edge and conducting firing operations to slow the fires spread.
 Engines from both the State… pic.twitter.com/CoBw44xJdw